HugoStandera/lotto_c_project/README.md

 ## Features

 - Generates a set of random lottery numbers.
-- Allows user to input their own numbers.
+- Allows user to input their own numbers or have them generated.
-- Compares user numbers against the generated numbers.
+- Compares user numbers against the winning numbers.
 - Displays how many numbers the user matched.

 ## How to Compile